bkw777/pdd.sh/hardware.md

 * A serial port.
 Either an old machine that has a real com port, or a [usb-serial adapter](http://tandy.wiki/Model_T_Serial_Cable#USB-Serial_Adapters), preferrably with FTDI chip, ideally with nuts not screws.

-* Serial cable adapter(s) to go from the PC's 9-pin male connector to the tpdd cables's 25-pin male connector.
+* Serial cable adapter(s) to go from the PC's 9-pin male connector to the tpdd cables's 25-pin male connector, straight through, not null-modem.

 ## Serial Cable Adapter(s)
 There is more than one way to get there...